MultiX-Amsterdam/ijmond-camera-monitor/README.md

 psql -d ijmond_camera_monitor_staging < /tmp/ijmond_camera_monitor_production.out

 # For Ubuntu, start the service
+# No need for doing this on Mac OS
 sudo systemctl start ijmond-camera-monitor-staging
 ```
 We provide a script to backup the database: